tangentsoft/pidp8i/HACKERS.md

 The bulk of the customization to the build system is in `auto.def`, which is a Tcl script run by `autosetup` via the `configure` script.
-Some knowledge of Tcl syntax will therefore be helpful in modifying it.
+Some knowledge of [Tcl syntax][tcldoc] will therefore be helpful in modifying it.

 If you do not have Tcl installed on your system, `configure` builds a minimal Tcl interpreter called `jimsh0`, based on the [Jim Tcl][jim]